distribution/distribution/docs/storage-drivers/swift.md

   </td>
   <td>
   <p>
-	The name of your Swift container where you wish to store objects.
+	The name of your Swift container where you wish to store the registry's data.
 The driver creates the named container during its initialization.
   </p>
   </td>
 </tr>